The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: The natural quotient

-Although $B_a$ is bi-synchronizing (at level two) and will induce a self-homeomorphism of $\mathfrak{C}_3$ (that is, if we take in particular $a$ as its initial state), it does not produce a Lipschitz map on Cantor space.
+Although the initial transducer $B_{a}$ is bi-synchronizing (at level two) and will induce a self-homeomorphism of $\mathfrak{C}_3$, it does not produce a Lipschitz map on Cantor space.
 Consider the cycle of edges labelled by inputs $2$ and $0$ respectively (connecting $a$ to $b$ and then going back to $a$).
 This cycle has length two in the directed graph underlying the transducer and so input word of length two.
 However, the output word written on reading this input while traversing this cycle has length three.
 In particular, the point $p=20\overline{20}$ maps to $q=100\overline{100}$ in a non-Lipschitz fashion as points from ever-smaller basic cones about $20\overline{20}$ face an ever-increasing general contraction factor (a witness to this is the sequence of points $((20)^k\overline{0})_{k\in \N}$, where the $k^{th}$ such point has distance $1/{2^{(2k+1)}}$ from $p$, but lands under $\phi$ at the point $(100)^k\overline{2}$ at distance $1/2^{3k+1}$ from $q$.

 It is not hard to build similar examples for any alphabet of size $n$, for $n>2$, based on this example.
-In particular, we can build elements of $\Snr$ for any $n>2$ which are not bi-Lipschitz.
+In particular, we can build elements of $\Bnr$ for any $n>2$ which are not bi-Lipschitz.

-To see that we can build a bi-synchronizing automaton $B_{n,r}$ representing an element $\tilde{B}_{n,r}$ of $\Snr$ which uses $B$ as part of its core, we will simply add a state to the transducer $B$ depicted above, and many transition edges, as described below, to produce the transducer $B_{n,r}$ which induces the map $\tilde{B}_{n,r}\in\Snr$.
+To see that we can build a bi-synchronizing transducer $\widehat{B}_{n,r}$ representing an element $\tilde{B}_{n,r}$ of $\Bnr$ which uses $B$ as part of its core, we will simply add a state to the transducer $B$ depicted above, and many transition edges, as described below.

-We include a figure below depicting the resulting transducer $B_{4,2}$ (so, for $n=4$ and $r=2$).
+Figure \ref{fig-Shayo-more} depicts the resulting transducer $\widehat{B}_{4,2}$ (so, for $n=4$ and $r=2$).
 Details of the construction follow.

 The added state will be an initial state $q_0$.
 For each symbol $x\in\rd$, the transitions will be given by the rules $\pi(x,q_0)=a$ and $\lambda(x,q_0)=x$.
 That is, $q_0$ admits $r$ edges from $q_0$ to $a$, one for each input from $\rd$, and each transition acts as the identity transformation on its letter of $\rd$.